BatuCanGD/Sorcerer-Showdown/README.md

 SorcererShowdown/
 ├── CMakeLists.txt
 ├── json.hpp                  ← auto-downloaded if missing
-├── characters.json           ← optional, copied to build dir
+├── characters.json           ← optional, copied to build directory
 └── code/
     ├── header/               ← all #includes are relative to the project root, not this folder │   ├── std.h